juancocina/CPSC355-Project3-BallonJuice/README.md

 i think the issue might be that im passing a reference to the original balloon or a pointer, not sure how javascript works So i have to go back to the original code, and make it a global variable instead. so that way modifying the destBalloon wont change the srcBalloon

+//update
+the balloon object is passed by reference, because its an object, so no matter what i do, its always going to change the original value.